FabianHeide/XRD_protein_analysis/README.md

 available protein models.

 Note: I am actively working on this project.
-If you have any comments or suggestions, do not hesitate to contact me.
+If you have any comments or suggestions, do not <i>hesitate</i> to contact me.
 This includes inquiries on the written code and any suggestions for potential protein analyses.